 Pi Beta Phi Fraternity is committed to being recognized as a premier organization for women by providing lifelong enrichment to its members and contributing to the betterment of society.

 Study Hours:

+Allison Bronson

-Janelle Laros Pi Beta Phi Sorority House It is our goal to motivate our members to form effective study habits and time management skills.
+Pi Beta Phi Sorority House

+It is our goal to motivate our members to form effective study habits and time management skills.
 We recommend that ALL members study at least 2-3 hours per week but it is 100% optional.
 We understand that due to variance in major and field of study different students need different study schedules to succeed.
 We value academic success and hope these recommended study hours will encourage our new members to improve their personal GPAs and the Chapter's GPA.
 Study hours aim to incorporate the "Professional Growth & Success" aspect of the bLUeprint Foundation.
 We place great emphasis on intellectual development and growth within our chapter and wish to do the same with our new members.
-Study hours are on Wednesdays from 5-7 at the Pi Beta Phi Chapter House.
+Study hours are on Wednesdays

+from 5-7 at the Pi Beta Phi Chapter House.
 Although they are optional, they are also highly encouraged.

-New Member Education Meetings (Every Friday 4:30pm): Janelle Laros To be held in an academic building on campus, TBD.
+New Member Education Meetings (Every Thursday 5:15 pm):

+Allison Bronson

+To be held in the chapter room.

 These are weekly meetings where the new members meet with the Director New Member Experience and executive board officers to learn about Pi Beta Phi values, traditions, history, and expectations of membership.
 These meetings are meant to educate the new members about the traditions and history of our Fraternity, including the local chapter.
 The new members will also meet with various members of the executive board to learn about managing GreekBill/finances, time management skills, philanthropy, academic programming, and the policy and standards board.
 These meetings will begin at 4:30 PM and last for roughly an hour to an hour and a half.
 They will take place at an academic building on Lehigh University campus unless otherwise noted.
 These meetings will help promote "Creative Curiosity" "Professional Growth and Success" and the "Identity Development" pieces of the bLUeprint Foundation.
 We hope that our new members will become interested in the traditions and history of our Fraternity and learn as much as they can during the education period.
 Additionally, we aim to help new members begin to associate themselves with our organization through shared values among members.
-The detailed agendas for these meetings are provided at the end of this document.
 Pi Beta Phi Program: